pqrkchqps/diehard-dot-fund-user-manual/en/discussion_threads.md

 The **Start new thread** form asks for a **Title** and **Context**.
 The **Title** is a succinct description of the topic being discussed.
 The **Context** is where you can share any background information your group members need to participate meaningfully in the thread.
 You can update the **Context **at any time, which can be a useful way to summarise a complex thread.

-Loomio uses **Markdown** for text formatting.
+Diehard.Fund uses **Markdown** for text formatting.
 You can use Markdown in the context panel to format your discussion context, or to embed images.
 For more information on how to use Markdown, click the **Formatting help** link underneath the comment box at the bottom of the thread page to open [the Markdown guide](https://loomio.org/markdown "opens Markdown guide in a new tab").

 ## Thread privacy